wolfSSL/wolfBoot/docs/measured_boot.md

 ## Concept

-Typically, systems use Secure Boot to guarantee that the correct and geniune firmware is booted by verifying its signature.
-Afterwards, this knowledge is unknown to the sytem.
+Typically, systems use Secure Boot to guarantee that the correct and genuine firmware is booted by verifying its signature.
+Afterwards, this knowledge is unknown to the system.
 The application does not know if the system started in a good known state.
 Sometimes, this guarantee is needed by the firmware itself.
 To provide such mechanism the concept of Measured Boot exist.

 Measured Boot can be used to check every start-up component, including settings and user information(user partition).
 The result of the checks is then stored into special registers called PCR.
-This process is called PCR Extend and is refered to as a TPM measurement.
+This process is called PCR Extend and is referred to as a TPM measurement.
 PCR registers can be reset only on TPM power-on.

 Having TPM measurements provide a way for the firmware or Operating System(OS), like Windows or Linux, to know that the software loaded before it gained control